Frequently Asked Questions (FAQs)

 You will initially only be enrolled in a 4 month plan, which will begin on the first of the month of your first term at SFU (September 1, January 1, May 1).
 However, SFU requires that you have medical insurance for the duration of your studies.

-As soon as you receive your CareCard, you must provide proof of MSP enrollment to guard.me@SFU.
+When you receive your CareCard, you may apply to opt of the guard.me plan during the appropriate opt out periods.
+You will be required to show proof of MSP enrollment.
 Failure to do so will result in your continued enrollment in the guard.me@SFU plan for your second term, and related fees assessed on your student account.

 If I arrive at SFU before the term starts, am I covered by this policy?